darklightcode/Font-Face-CSS-Generator/README.md

 # Font-Face-CSS-Generator
 Generate the fonts you need based on your url link.
-You can use this library for you CDN to generate your fonts on the spot.
+You can use this library for your CDN to generate your css fonts on the spot.

 # Usage
 http://localhost:9000/?font-family=Roboto,OleoScript